mauserrifle/simresults/README.md

 ## Supported games

+### rFactor

 Currently rFactor and rFactor 2 are supported, though the project is designed to support more games in the future.

+#### rFactor powered games

+Because the rFactor engine is used within other games, those below are confirmed to be working too:

+* Game Stock Car 2012
+* Game Stock Car 2013
+* Formula Truck 2013

+Please note that anything other than rFactor or rFactor 2 is reported as a rFactor game.

 ## Features